International Health Insurance When Relocating To, and Out of Switzerland

 Furthermore, local Swiss insurance companies are not known outside of Switzerland.
 If a hospital is not certain it will be paid for the care it provides or has concerns about the workload involved in obtaining payment, patients may experience an extended wait before they can see a doctor.
 Providers such as Cigna or Bupa are well known around the world and their brand offers hospitals a guarantee that their costs will be covered.
 Naturally, people with insurance policies from providers like these are usually the first to get an appointment.

-In summary, when relocating it is always essential to seek professional advice on how best to maintain health insurance cover.
+In summary, when relocating it is always essential to seek professional advice on how best to maintain expat health insurance in Switzerland.
 Numerous considerations need to be taken into account, and your satisfaction with a policy often comes down to the small written details of an insurance policy.
 International insurance policies promise excellent cover.
 However, the actual service really makes the difference when determining the value of a health insurance.